Cancer statistics in the UK

 - Northern Ireland Cancer Registry Queen’s University Belfast.

 iii.
-Based on aggregated UK-wide figures and average of age-standardised rates are for 2009 and 2019 or 2020, the earliest and latest year for which cancer mortality data is available for all countries in the UK.
+Based on aggregated UK-wide figures and average of age-standardised rates are for 2009 and 2020, the earliest and latest year for which cancer mortality data is available for all countries in the UK.
 Figures include all malignant neoplasms excluding non-melanoma skin cancer (NMSC) (ICD-10 codes C00-97 excl.
 C44.
 Scotland does not use C97):

 - Cancer Registration and Analysis Service NHS Digital (NHSD)